When Bars Break The Law, The TABC Can Punish Them

 - A minor was illegally served alcohol by a restaurant or bar

-- A fight broke out at a bar and the police noticed that there was widespread intoxication
+- A fight broke out at a bar and the police noticed that obvious intoxication was widespread

 Our experience with TABC officers and investigators has generally been very favorable.
-In the car accident cases our firm handles, for instance, we review police reports on a regular basis, and we've found that it's more or less a 50-50 shot as to whether or not the cop who made the report did a good job.
-On the contrary, in the many dram shop lawsuits we've filed against bars, we've found that the overwhelming majority of TABC investigations are top notch.
-They really are good at investigating bar.
+In the car and semi-truck accident cases our firm handles, for instance, we review police reports on a regular basis, and we've found that it's more or less a 50-50 shot as to whether or not the cop who made the report did a good job.
+By contrast, in the many dram shop lawsuits we've filed against bars, we've found that the overwhelming majority of TABC investigations are top notch.
+They really are good at their jobs.
 Unfortunately, there's a catch.
 Their investigators only have a chance to investigate bars who show up on their radar.
-Often times, the awesome investigators of the TABC just never have a chance to do what they do best because no one ever tells them that a drunk person who caused an accident was drinking at a particular bar.
-But when they do go after a bar, it's a thing of beauty.
+Often times, the awesome employees of the TABC just never have a chance to do what they do best because no one ever tells them that a drunk person who caused an accident was drinking at a particular bar.

 Ramifications After an Alcohol-Related Accident

 If an establishment that serves alcohol was found to be in violation of any TABC rules and regulations during an inspection, TABC has the power to punish the businesses and/or people responsible for breaking the rules.
-TABC has three main remedies, or punishments, at their disposal that can be applied to those who disregard the law.
+TABC has three main remedies, or punishments, at their disposal to sanction licensed alcohol providers who disregard the law.

 The three main TABC remedies are:

 - Fines.
-The Texas Alcoholic Beverage Commission will often levy fines against drinking establishments who violate TABC code violations, such as the over-service of alcohol.
+The Texas Alcoholic Beverage Commission will often levy fines against drinking establishments that violate liquor statues by, for example, over-serving alcohol to someone who's intoxicated.
 These fines tend to range from small, "slap-on-the-wrist" penalties, to severe fines large enough to send a bar, restaurant, or night club out of business.
 The threat of such fines (as well as the potential loss of a liquor license) serves as a deterrent to breaking the rules.
-But alcohol providers often view these TABC fines from a cost-benefit perspective, deciding that the risk of large fines is worth the additional revenue gained by serving more alcohol.
-Further, it's customary for bars to negligently oversell alcohol for years and years until they're caught, if ever.
+But given the limited number of investigators available in proportion to the number of vendors, alcohol providers often view these TABC fines from a cost-benefit perspective, deciding that the marginal risk of large fines is worth the substantial additional revenues gained by serving more alcohol.
+What's more, it's customary for bars to negligently oversell alcohol for years and years until they're caught, if ever.
 For these reasons, it should be clear that a fine by itself is not always enough to motivate alcohol servers to do the right thing.

 - Liquor license revocation.
 Alternatively, the TABC can revoke a bar or restaurant's liquor license.
-Should the TABC's investigation uncover violations of Texas' liquor liability laws, they will generally take punitive action against the drinking establishment.
+Should the TABC's investigation uncover violations of Texas' liquor liability laws, they will generally take punitive action against the alcohol vendor.
 But quite often, the length of a liquor license suspension is too short: rather than fully punishing a negligent drinking establishment, the lax license-suspension policy frequently lets establishments continue to sell alcohol.
-Sometimes, even when sanctions are applied, the sanctions imposed on a bar only go so far as probation for a few months, meaning that all the bar will do is head back to its greedy, over-serving ways once that time is up.
-Even with all of these efforts to regulate the service of alcohol, bars still continue to skirt by, "trading off" liquor licenses with friends and family members so that the institution can keep earning money - all under the TABC's nose.
+Sometimes, even when sanctions are applied, the sanctions imposed on a bar only go as far as probation for a few months, meaning that all the bar will do is head back to its greedy, over-serving ways once that time is up.
+And even if the TABC imposes the ultimate sanction of revoking a vendor's liquor license, many bars may evade the punishment by "trading off" liquor licenses with friends and family members so that the institution can keep earning money - all under the TABC's nose.